NesarAhmedRazon/NesarAhmedRazon/README.md

 <p align="left">Hi, I'm Nesar Ahmed, a front-end developer with over 5 years of experience in HTML, CSS, JavaScript, and React.
 I am passionate about creating user-friendly and aesthetically pleasing websites.
 I keep my skills up-to-date by taking on new challenges and experimenting with new technologies.
 I am a team player with a strong focus on delivering projects on time and to a high standard.
 If you're looking for a dedicated front-end developer, let's work together!

 You will receive by working with me:
-🏷️ A finished WordPress React site that meets all the modern requirements of the Internet community.
+> 🏷️ A finished WordPress React site that meets all the modern requirements of the Internet community.<br>
-🏷️ Quality code and work.
+> 🏷️ Quality code and work.<br>
-🏷️ Confidentiality of Information.
+> 🏷️ Confidentiality of Information.<br>
-🏷️ Proper guidelines and support for the delivered project.
+> 🏷️ Proper guidelines and support for the delivered project.<br>
-🏷️ A guarantee that all work is performed at a high level.
+> 🏷️ A guarantee that all work is performed at a high level.<br>
-🏷️ Support or Recommendations on maintaining, protecting, and updating a website on WordPress.
+> 🏷️ Support or Recommendations on maintaining, protecting, and updating a website on WordPress.<br>

 Let me introduce myself: